casualwriter/vanilla-chatgpt/README.md

 }
 ```

-However, please note that the key can be revealed by html source.
-Please run it from **LOCAL ONLY**
+However, please note that the key can be revealed if hard-code in html.
+Please run it from **LOCAL ONLY** or in private network

 ### Credit